-- Student/Alumni Login to SU PirateLink (for job seekers)
+- Student/Alumni Login to SU PirateLink (for job seekers).
+First-time users call Career Services at 512-863-1346 for your temporary password.

 - Employer Login to SU PirateLink (for recruiters seeking to hire)

-PirateLink is part of the NACElink Network, a national, web-based system for recruiting college students and graduates for full-time and part-time employment as well as internships.
+PirateLink is part of the NACElink Network, a national website for recruiting college students and graduates for full-time and part-time employment as well as internships.
 You can search for jobs and internships, store resumes and other supporting documents in the PirateLink database and submit resumes directly to employers.

 Resumes, cover letters, and other documents must be created before they can be uploaded to PirateLink.
 Students can have up to 10 other documents sitting in the system at any time.
 You can store writing samples, portfolios, transcripts, or any other document you need to send to an employer when applying for a job.

 Established in 1956, the National Association of Colleges and Employers (NACE) is a nonprofit association that links college career services professionals and employers of new college graduates.
-Its membership includes more than 1,900 colleges and universities and more than 1,000 employer organizations nationwide.
+Its membership includes nearly 2,000 colleges and universities and more than 3,100 recruiting professionals nationwide.
 NACE is the leading source of information about the employment of new college graduates.

 If you have a question about navigating the system, call Career Services at 512-863-1346 for more information or email email@example.com.